 As noted earlier, net position may serve over time as one useful indicator of a government's financial condition.
-The assets of the Town of Pleasant Garden, North Carolina exceeded liabilities by \$5,635,115 as of June 30, 2019.
-The Town's net position increased by \$244,965 for the fiscal year ended June 30, 2019, which was primarily due to increased revenues due to a new Part F Grant and timing of reimbursement requests.
-A portion of net position (56%) reflects the Town's net investment in capital assets (e.g. land and equipment); less any related debt still outstanding that was issued to acquire those items, if any.
+The assets of the Town of Pleasant Garden, North Carolina exceeded liabilities by \$5,596,663 as of June 30, 2020.
+The Town's net position decreased by \$43,244 for the fiscal year ended June 30, 2020, which was primarily due to a decrease in recreation fees during the year due to the COVID 19 pandemic.
+A portion of net position (57%) reflects the Town's net investment in capital assets (e.g. land and equipment); less any related debt still outstanding that was issued to acquire those items, if any.
 The Town of Pleasant Garden, North Carolina uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
-Although the Town of Pleasant Garden, North Carolina 's net investment in capital assets is reported net of the outstanding related debt, the resources needed to repay that debt must be provided by other sources, since the capital assets cannot be used to liquidate these liabilities.
+Although the Town of Pleasant Garden, North Carolina's net investment in capital assets is reported net of the outstanding related debt, the resources needed to repay that debt must be provided by other sources, since the capital assets cannot be used to liquidate these liabilities.
 The Town currently does not have any debt outstanding.
-The Town has \$1,061,487 in restricted net position primarily for capital projects, while the remaining balance of net position, \$995,688, is unrestricted.
+The Town has \$1,242,917 in restricted net position primarily for capital projects, while the remaining balance of net position, \$984,990, is unrestricted.